zeek/zeek/scripts/base/frameworks/cluster/index.rst

 ================================

-The cluster framework provides for establishing and controlling a cluster of Bro instances.
+The cluster framework provides for establishing and controlling a cluster of Zeek instances.

 :doc:`/scripts/base/frameworks/cluster/__load__.zeek`

 :doc:`/scripts/base/frameworks/cluster/main.zeek`

-   A framework for establishing and controlling a cluster of Bro instances.
+   A framework for establishing and controlling a cluster of Zeek instances.
-   In order to use the cluster framework, a script named ``cluster-layout.zeek`` must exist somewhere in Bro's script search path which has a cluster definition of the :zeek:id:`Cluster::nodes` variable.
+   In order to use the cluster framework, a script named ``cluster-layout.zeek`` must exist somewhere in Zeek's script search path which has a cluster definition of the :zeek:id:`Cluster::nodes` variable.
    The ``CLUSTER_NODE`` environment variable or :zeek:id:`Cluster::node`
    must also be sent and the cluster framework loaded as a package like